 Split by Audience

-Splitting an Experience by Audience membership enables marketers to add suppressions to an Experience as well as create different Experience flows for different portions of an audience.
+Splitting an experience by audience membership enables marketers to create different experience flows for different portions of an audience.
 First, select an audience type to narrow your search.
 Then, select the audience name and save.
 Eligible audience types include:

 Split by Identity